OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-05.md

 ## Revelation 5:2

-And I saw a mighty angel proclaiming with a loud voice, “Who is worthy to open the scroll and break its seals?”
+Then I witnessed a powerful angel calling out with a strong voice, “Who is worthy to open the scroll and break its seals?”

 ## Revelation 5:3